 Salmon's large, visible scales meet all kosher requirements.
 Both Atlantic salmon (Salmo salar) and all Pacific salmon species (Oncorhynchus) are kosher.
 The scales detach easily without harming the skin, clearly qualifying as kaskeses.

 Rabbinical authorities have noted salmon's distinctive pink-orange flesh color as unique among fish.
-This characteristic allows kosher consumers to purchase salmon fillets even without seeing the skin or scales.
+This characteristic allows kosher consumers to purchase salmon fillets even without seeing the skin or scales, a special exception granted because no non-kosher fish produces this distinctive coloration.

 The Unique Status of Salmon Fillets and Roe